Delaunay-type hypersurfaces in cohomogeneity one manifolds: Introduction

-Let us give a sample of Delaunay type hypersurfaces $N$ invariant under a group $\GG$ that can be obtained in spheres and projective spaces as an application of the above Theorem.
-For simplicity, we refer to some of these submanifolds by their double covers.
+Let us give a sample of Delaunay-type hypersurfaces $N$ invariant under a group $\GG$ that can be obtained in spheres and projective spaces as an application of the above Theorem.
+For simplicity, we refer to some of these submanifolds by their double coverings.
 Here, $T_1 S^k$ denotes the unit tangent bundle of the sphere $S^k$ and $\Sigma^{2k-1}$ denotes a possibly exotic sphere, see Sections~\ref{sec:ex1}, \ref{sec:ex2} and \ref{sec:ex3} for details.

-The Delaunay type tori $S^1\times S^{k-1}$ in $S^{k+1}$ bifurcate from the family of Clifford tori, as previously observed in \cite{ap}.
-The Delaunay type spheres in $\C P^k$ and $\Hr P^k$ bifurcate from a family of distance spheres around any given point, which are metrically Berger spheres, see Example~\ref{ex:cpn}.
+The Delaunay-type tori $S^1\times S^{k-1}$ in $S^{k+1}$ bifurcate from the family of Clifford tori, as previously observed in \cite{ap}.
+The Delaunay-type spheres in $\C P^k$ and $\Hr P^k$ bifurcate from a family of distance spheres around any given point, which are metrically Berger spheres, see Example~\ref{ex:cpn}.
 These and all other CMC hypersurfaces listed above are, to the best of our knowledge, new examples of non-homogeneous CMC hypersurfaces in such ambient spaces.
-In dimensions up to $7$ we use a classification of Hoelscher~\cite{hoelscher} to list all possible Delaunay type hypersurfaces originating from \emph{primitive} cohomogeneity one actions, see Section~\ref{sec:ex4}.
+In dimensions up to $7$ we use a classification of Hoelscher~\cite{hoelscher} to list all possible Delaunay-type hypersurfaces originating from \emph{primitive} cohomogeneity one actions, see Section~\ref{sec:ex4}.
 We stress that the applications of our main result have a much larger scope than the above concrete examples.
 In particular, we describe two procedures to generate other examples (of arbitrarily large dimension) out of known ones, see Section~\ref{sec:ex5}.

 The paper is organized as follows.
 In Section~\ref{sec:cohom1} we recall basic geometric and topological aspects of cohomogeneity one manifolds and study normality conditions among isotropy groups.
 We also describe a convenient framework for invariant metrics and the spectrum of the Laplacian of principal orbits.
 Details about the variational formulation of the CMC problem and our main bifurcation criterion (Proposition~\ref{prop:symmpreserv}) are presented in Section~\ref{sec:variational}.
 In Section~\ref{sec:mainpf}, we prove our main result (Theorem~\ref{thm:main}), that immediately implies the Theorem stated above.
-Finally, Sections~\ref{sec:ex1}, \ref{sec:ex2}, \ref{sec:ex3}, \ref{sec:ex4} and \ref{sec:ex5} describe various examples and constructions to which the above results apply, providing many examples of Delaunay type hypersurfaces.
+Finally, Sections~\ref{sec:ex1}, \ref{sec:ex2}, \ref{sec:ex3}, \ref{sec:ex4} and \ref{sec:ex5} describe various examples and constructions to which the above results apply, providing many examples of Delaunay-type hypersurfaces.

 {\bf Acknowledgement.} It is a pleasure to thank Karsten Grove and Wolfgang Ziller for many valuable comments and suggestions.